STaliani/Autonomous-Mobile-Robotics_project/README.md

 Contains the steps we did to generate a gravito-inertial wrench cone.

 ### trajectory_generation directory:
-Contains scripts that generate feasible CoM trajectories constrained by gravito_inertial cones.
+Contains scripts which generate feasible CoM trajectories constrained by gravito_inertial cones.